frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ### A good night sleep for everyone

-When you go to bed, consider shutting down your laptop instead of clapping it/putting it to sleep :sleeping: Simply put, while in sleep mode, your hardware is sollicitated more than when shut down (remember, it's not shut down so the RAM is loaded with data among others).
+When you go to bed, consider shutting down your laptop instead of clapping it/putting it to sleep :sleeping: Simply put, while in sleep mode, your hardware is solicited more than when shut down (remember, it's not shut down so the RAM is loaded with data among others).
 If you put it to sleep, that will reduce its life expectancy.

 ### Minimizing the number of charge cycles

 Some people say that leaving it plugged won't damage the battery well-being (same debate with smartphones), some say the opposite.
 I am no expert in charger and laptop battery manufacturing, but why take the risk?

-When plugged, you sollicitate:
+When plugged, you solicit:
 - your laptop charger
 - your laptop battery